CMLPlatform/ramascene/docs/source/index.rst

 ===================================
 RaMa-Scene developers documentation
 ===================================
 Welcome to RaMa-Scene's docs.
 This documentation is split into several parts, from an introduction_ to implemented modules_.
 The initialise_ scripts_ are independent scripts used for constructing files used by the application.
+Refer to the API_ descriptors_ section to investigate the front-end, back-end payloads.
 See the deployment_ tutorial for more info on deploying the application.

 .. _Introduction: intro.html
 .. _modules: modules.html
 .. _initialise: python-ini.html
 .. _scripts: python-ini.html
+.. _API: API-descriptors.html
+.. _descriptors: API-descriptors.html
 .. _deployment: deployment.html

 .. toctree::